Denis Wood

-Denis Wood is an artist, author, cartographer and a former professor of Design at North Carolina State University.
-Born in 1945, Wood grew up in Cleveland, Ohio, receiving a BA in English (in 1967) from then Western Reserve University (now Case Western Reserve University).
+Denis Wood (born 1945) is an American artist, author, cartographer, and a former professor of Design at North Carolina State University.
+Wood grew up in Cleveland, Ohio, receiving a BA in English (in 1967) from then Western Reserve University (now Case Western Reserve University).
 He received an MA (in 1971) and a PhD (in 1973) in geography from Clark University, in Worcester, Massachusetts.
 Wood taught environmental psychology, landscape history, and design in then School of Design (now College of Design) at North Carolina State University from 1974 through 1996, living and raising his family in Boylan Heights.
 Beginning in 1996, Wood spent over two years in prison on a conviction for molesting a teenage boy.